“Luxor” comes from the Arabic for city of palaces

 Because the Luxor Temple had been buried in the ground until 700 years ago.
 The mosque exit was shifted to maintain its location.
 In 305 the Romans destroyed the columns, added frescoes and then adapted the space as Coptic church.

-A plaque with names and carvings of semite enemies and names of African countries.
+Along one of the entries were carvings of Semite (Asian) enemies (first) and names of African countries.

 The second open court featured 64 columns with reeded papyrus tied together at the top.